satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Keywords: distributed peer review, code review systems, open source software development, post-publication peer review

+Introduction

-IntroductionScientific publications continue to be the primary mechanism for dissemination of scientific information and for establishing precedence and credit for scientific research.
+Scientific publications continue to be the primary mechanism for dissemination of scientific information and for establishing precedence and credit for scientific research.

-Peer review is the primary means of filtering this literature prior to publication in an effort to ensure quality and validity.

 In the current atmosphere of highly competitive and uncertain research funding, publications are instrumental in determining how resources are distributed, who gets promoted, and in which directions research advances.
 This has cultivated a publish-or-perish mentality where the focus is on maximizing the number of publications rather than on the validity and reproducibility of research findings, and a decrease in the amount of information apportioned to each article.
-Moreover, the lack of objective standards for the review process results in great variability in the percentage and quality of articles accepted.
+Peer review is the primary means of filtering this literature prior to publication in an effort to ensure quality and validity.
+However, the lack of objective standards for the review process results in great variability in the percentage and quality of articles accepted.
 This has led to a hierarchy in the status of journals, often quantified by a journal's impact factor (Garfield, 1955).
 As such, certain journal titles have overtaken the review process as arbiters of quality and significance of research as well as .
 JB:

 Currently the typical review process for an article involves a preliminary screening by a journal editor followed by an anonymous and